 Bergamo offers many historical and artistic beauties, far from the smog and stress of large cities.
-It is also well connected with the rest of the world thanks to the nearby Orio al Serio airport, one of the most important international airports in Italy.
-The city is divided between Bergamo Alta (Upper Bergamo: the oldest part) and Bergamo Bassa (Lower Bergamo: the most modern one).
+It is also well connected with the rest of the world thanks to the nearby Orio al Serio airport, one of Italy’s most important international airports.

 Piazza Vecchia (Bergamo Alta)